dienluong/mvmv/test/setup/testcases.md

 ## Literal Matches
 1. Works even if * matches zero character
 2. Works even when there are multiple literals in the glob pattern
+3. Works even with glob patterns containing literal ^ and $

 # Notes